-Our adventures take place on the shared Unceded and occupied Territories of the Musqueam, Squamish, Tsleil-Waututh and Sto’:lo peoples.
-We are privileged to play and learn on Sto’:lo traditional territory.
+Our adventures take place on the shared Unceded and occupied Territories of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), Stó:lō, and Tsleil-Waututh Nations.
+We are privileged to play and learn on the core territory of the Kwikwetlem First Nations.
 We respect the unique traditions of each Indigenous Nation and seek to decolonize all our relationships.

 We alternate and meet between Colony Farm Regional Park, Minnekhada Regional Park and a beautiful local Blueberry Farm.